-During the fourth quarter of this year, the Company plans to continue to engage with potential purchasers of lump and sinter in order to assess the likelihood of being able to profitably sell lump and/or sinter from the Trairão Project in the near future.
-The Company believes that engaging with potential purchasers prior to making a decision to commence further exploration activities is prudent, as the Company continues to manage and monitor its rate of investment into the Trairão Project.
-See also "Outlook" below.
+During the fourth quarter of 2013, the Company continued to engage with potential purchasers of lump and sinter in order to assess the likelihood of being able to profitably sell lump and/or sinter from the Trairão Project in the near future.
+A total of approximately \$0.1 million was spent by Talon on the Trairão Project during the fourth quarter of 2013.
+This amount was comprised of salaries and metallurgical work.